 Expert on educational policy and online education

-Dean Gallagher’s distinguished career has established her reputation as one who transforms educational organizations to successfully achieve their goals.
-In 2009, the Rossier School, under Dean Gallagher, launched its groundbreaking online Master of Arts in Teaching program, the first of its kind from a major research university.
-The program has now graduated 1,700 highly prepared teachers from around the country and the world, the majority of whom are teaching in hard-to-staff schools.
-For MAT students' fieldwork, the program partners with almost 5,000 individual schools and 1,842 districts
+- In 2009 the school launched its groundbreaking online Master of Arts in Teaching (MAT) program, the first of its kind from a major research university.
+The program partners with almost 5,000 individual schools and 1,850 districts for MAT students’ fieldwork.

-USC Rossier also launched a revolutionary education doctorate for practitioners under Dean Gallagher’s leadership.
-The EdD program, now a national model, engages students in real problems of practice in schools and districts.
-Rossier’s Global Executive EdD is preparing administrators worldwide for 21st-century education leadership.
+- USC Rossier launched a revolutionary doctorate for practitioners, the EdD in Educational Leadership (EDL program), that is now a national model for engaging students in real problems of practice in schools and districts; and the Global Executive EdD that prepares administrators worldwide for 21st-century education leadership.

 In 2014, Dr. Gallagher received the Leadership Award from the USC Chapter of the international education association PDK, given to a member demonstrating an “extremely high level of leadership and inspiration.”
 In 2013, she was honored with USC’s inaugural Provost’s Prize for Innovation in Educational Practice.
-She was named to the 2013 cohort of Pahara-Aspen Fellows, a highly selective group of two dozen national education entrepreneurs and reform leaders, the first dean of a school of education to be included.
-Dean Gallagher was honored with the 2013 Annual Award for “significant contributions to education innovation and reform in California” by the Dean’s Superintendents Advisory Group, composed of 120 state school superintendents and Rossier alumni.
+She was named to the 2013 cohort of Pahara-Aspen Fellows, a highly selective group of two dozen national education entrepreneurs and reform leaders – the first dean of a school of education to be included.
+The same year she received the Annual Award for “significant contributions to education innovation and reform in California” by the Dean’s Superintendents Advisory Group, composed of 120 state school superintendents and Rossier alumni.
 In 2010, the Los Angeles Urban League awarded Dr. Gallagher its Social Responsibility Award.

-Dean Gallagher has been a professor, scholar and academic administrator at both public and private research universities throughout the United States.
-Before joining USC, she was the dean of education at the University of Kansas and prior to Kansas, she directed Ohio’s Commission on Educational Improvement.
-She has published four books: Shaping School Policy: A Guide to Choices, Politics and Community Relations (1992), Politics of Education Yearbook: The Politics of Teacher Preparation Reform (2000), College Bound (2010), and Urban Education: A Model for Leadership and Policy (2011).
+Before joining USC, Dr. Gallagher was dean of education at the University of Kansas and previously directed Ohio’s Commission on Educational Improvement.
+She has published four books: Urban Education: A Model for Leadership and Policy (2011), College Bound (2010), Politics of Education Yearbook: The Politics of Teacher Preparation Reform (2000), and Shaping School Policy: A Guide to Choices, Politics and Community Relations (1992).
 She has also written dozens of scholarly articles for publications such as Educational Policy, Research in Higher Education and Early Education and Development.